 Microsoft Targets Food Logging of Nutritional Meals

-I’ve been trying to watch what I am eating and capture workouts on a stationary bike, and with resistence bands.
-There are sites that can track those, and they can estimate how many calories you consume with your meals, and how many of those you may burn off with exercise.
+I’ve been trying to watch what I am eating and capture workouts on a stationary bike and with resistance bands.
+Some sites can track those, and they can estimate how many calories you consume with your meals, and how many of those you may burn off with exercise.
 I was surprised to see a patent from Microsoft that described a slightly different approach to tracking meals and nutritional values, using a process referred to as food logging.
-The focus of the patent is a visual one, taking photos of what you eat, and letting it try to track what you eat, and analyze it.
+The focus of the patent is a visual one, taking photos of what you eat, and letting it try to track what you eat and analyze it.
 It sounds interesting, and I would like to try it out someday.
 Wondering if this may become a feature on Bing, or through another site run by Microsoft.

 How can Food Logging be Improved upon?

 The effectiveness of Food Logging is limited by how inconvenient it can be.
 A technological approach that could help would be to make food logging more automatic, is by inferring nutritional information from a single food image.
-There are limits to how effective that may be done for a number of reasons.
-This patent focuses upon using images such as those to gain nutritional information about meals.
+There are limits to how effective that may be done for several reasons.
+This patent focuses on using images such as those to gain nutritional information about meals.
 It seems that: